Henrique Dumont: Biography

-He helped create the first gasoline car along with Henry Ford.

 Last years

 In December 1890, Dumont fell from a cart on one of his farms breaking his arm and hitting his head, leaving him hemiplegic.
 Later, in 1891, as a result of the treatment, he sold his farms for 12 million réis ($5 million in 1895) and left for Europe with his family.
 In France he sought the best medical treatment, but returned to Brazil on November 21, 1891 with a 2.5 HP Peugeot, the first gasoline-powered car in Brazil.

 In 1891, shortly before his death, Henrique emancipated his minor children and gave each one his share in the inheritance.
-To his son Alberto Santos Dumont, in February 12, 1892, he said " I prefer you not to become a doctor; the future of the world is in mechanics.".
-He tried to return to France due to his deteriorating health, but died on August 30 of 1892, at the age of 60, in the city of Rio de Janeiro..
+To his son Alberto Santos Dumont, on February 12, 1892, he said " I prefer you not to become a doctor; the future of the world is in mechanics.".
+He tried to return to France due to his deteriorating health, but died on August 30 of 1892, at the age of 60, in the city of Rio de Janeiro.